 Today we will talk about new and old methods of education.
 Our guests talked to us from Stanford University and from the University of Texas in San Antonio.
-They are: Dr. Belinda Flores, Department Chair and Professor of Bicultural-Bilingual Studies at University of San Antonio, Dr. Lorena Claeys Executive Director of the Academy for Teacher Excellence (ATE) also located at the University of Texas at San Antonio, and here at the station Dr. Linda Prieto, also Ph.D., who just relocated to Palo Alto, and had been Assistant Professor The University of Texas at San Antonio for years, and part of the Nepohualtzitzin project.
+Among them, Dr. Belinda Flores, Department Chair, and Professor of Bicultural-Bilingual Studies at University of San Antonio.
+We also received Dr. Lorena Claeys Executive Director of the Academy for Teacher Excellence (ATE) also located at the University of Texas at San Antonio, both of them by video conference.
+Here at the station, we welcomed Dr. Linda Prieto, also Ph.D., who just relocated to Palo Alto, and had been Assistant Professor The University of Texas at San Antonio for years, and part of the Nepohualtzitzin Project.

-The specific topic of discussion today is the learning of an ancient method of understanding mathematics, that was developed by pre-Columbian tribes for millennia and today can be re-used to advance and facilitate the comprehension of simple and complex concepts through a graphic and logic way.
+The specific topic of discussion today is the learning of an ancient method of understanding mathematics, Precolumbian tribes developed that for millennia and today can be re-used to advance and facilitate the comprehension of simple and complex concepts through a graphic and logic way.

-The Nepohualtzitzin project had proven that kids in preschool can easily understand concepts of addition, subtraction, multiplication and even square-root with this method in a playful graphic way.
+The Nepohualtzitzin project had proven that small kids in preschool could easily understand concepts of addition, subtraction, multiplication and even square-root with this method in a playful graphic way.

-They were used to calculate and comprehend the behavior of planets, stars, seasons and calendars.
-It was also used for construction calculus and any application on everyday life.
+Aztecs, Mayan, and Nahuatl people used Nepohualtzitzin in their life, from basic math to differential calculus and matrixes.
+It is known that they calculated and comprehended the behavior of planets, stars, seasons and calendars, and required mathematical knowledge for that.
+It was also used for construction calculus in many types of buildings, but also any application on everyday life.

 Among the current purposes for the project on the UTSA, the are Nepohualtzintzin project aims to: